vsimko/convert2pdf/README.md

-# convert2pdf
+# figconv
 A useful script for scientific writing that converts multiple formats to PDF.

 - converts all supported formats into PDF when modification time changes
-- output PDFs are automatically cropped after
+- output PDFs are automatically cropped
 - tested on **Linux** (Mint, Ubuntu, Debian, CentOS)

 ## How to use